 The success of a meniscus repair is most dependent on two factors.
 First, if the meniscus repair is attempted on a tear in the central portion of cartilage (where the blood supply is poor), it is likely to fail.
 Second, patients must be compliant with the post-operative rehabilitation after a meniscus repair.

-If the meniscus repair fails (i.e. the repaired cartilage falls apart), which happens between 20 to 40% of the time, a second surgery may be necessary to remove the re-torn meniscus.
+If the meniscus repair fails (i.e. the repaired meniscus does not heal), which happens between 20 to 40% of the time, a second surgery may be necessary to remove the re-torn meniscus.